Vauxhall Grandland Electric (2025) review: a better E-3008

 Verdict: Vauxhall Grandland Electric

 Taking the Vauxhall Grandland Electric purely at face value, and judging it against the best electric SUVs, such as the Renault Scenic E-Tech, Ford Explorer and Skoda Enyaq, it’s up there in terms of usability and interior.
-It’s undoubtedly a better all-round better bet than the Peugeot e-3008, even if it feels less special inside than its French cousin.
+It’s undoubtedly a better all-round better bet than the Peugeot e-3008 thanks to its cheaper price and more spacious inside, even if it feels less special inside than its French cousin.

 But it could be argued that what Vauxhall wants us to look at with the Grandland Electric is not its many talented rivals, but at the hybrid alternative in its own model range – and come to the conclusion that the EV costs the same on monthlies, and will be cheaper to run if you are able to take up its offer of a free charger to come with the car.

 For this, Vauxhall should be lauded, even if there’s some smoke and mirrors here, with the PCP deal being over a lengthy five years, against the hybrid’s four.
-Given that the upcoming Frontera is the same cash price in EV and ICE forms, the Grandland has some way to go – and you can be sure that the market will find its own level quickly enough.
+Given that the upcoming Frontera is the same cash price in EV and ICE forms, the Grandland has some way to go – although price cuts of between £3650 and £4700 since the initial European drive make the gap between Hybrid and Electric Grandland smaller.

 And with that out of the way, what are we left with?
 It’s a perfectly acceptable family SUV that doesn’t put in a bad performance on the road, should offer competitive driving range, and has good seats.
-It’s not bad, but neither does it stand out.
-I wouldn’t be too upset if this ended up being my next company car, but I rather suspect retail buyers will find the Explorer and Scenic – in particular – far more appealing.
+It’s not bad, and is certainly a step on from the old Grandland, but neither does it stand out if you take price out of the equation.
+The Renault Scenic still rules the roost here.

 Specs